ggerlach1/BIOF085/README.md

 ## Teaching materials and documents

-Long-form manuals for the material covered in this workshop are available in the `docs` folder, and administrative materials for running the workshop are in the `workshop_documents` folder.
+Long-form manuals for the material covered in this workshop are available in the top folder, and administrative materials for running the workshop are in the `workshop_documents` folder.
 The workshop is conducted by live-coding, choosing select materials in sequence form the long-form manuals.
 This can be adapted depending on the audience and the available time.

 The teaching materials are stored primarily as synchronized Python and RMarkdown files.
-These seem an interesting choice for a Python workshop, but it enabled me to use RStudio and some of it's editing tools as my IDE when needed.
+These seem an interesting choice for a Python workshop, but it enabled me to use RStudio, `bookdown` and some of it's editing tools as my IDE when needed.
 These materials can also be synced to Jupyter notebooks using the `jupytext` package (see below).
 I wrote the materials with a combination of RMarkdown and Jupyter notebook, synced using `jupytext`, which was a nice workflow for me.

 These materials can also be consumed as live notebooks using the Binder link above.
 This connects this repository to [Binder](https://mybinder.org), where the RMarkdown files are converted to Jupyter notebooks on-the-fly and deployed as live notebooks on the web.